-The stakes are high because algorithms are everywhere—from law to love, health care to housing, education to media, and beyond.
-More than just lines of code or mathematical operations, algorithms carry history, configure the present, and actively shape the future.
-Set against a backdrop of societal instability and technological transformation, The Injustice of Fairness offers a careful critique, an original framework, and a blueprint for social change with algorithms as entry points and levers.
+The stakes are high because algorithms are everywhere—from law to love, healthcare to housing, education to media, and beyond.
+More than lines of code or mathematical operations, algorithms carry history, configure the present, and are actively shaping the future.
+Set against a backdrop of societal instability and technological transformation, The Injustice of Fairness offers a careful critique, original framework, and blueprint for social change with algorithms as entry points and levers.

 Jenny L. Davis is Gertrude Conaway Vanderbilt Chair and Professor of Sociology at Vanderbilt University and Honorary Professor of Sociology at the Australian National University.
 Blending sociology with tech studies, she explores the ways design shapes society and society shapes design.
 Her previous book, How Artifacts Afford, decodes how politics and power are embedded in everyday technologies.